Pathmanaban/SECRiFY_PDB_processing/README.md

 # SECRiFY_PDB_processing

-	All the data used for downstream processing can be found here. please navigate the subdirectories for associated data and python scripts used (if any)) for processing
+	All the data used for downstream processing can be found here. please navigate the subdirectories for associated data and python scripts used (if any) for processing

 ### Sub directories

 ##### 	Initial_ID_mapping
-	contains the data and python script used for mapping between fragments IDs, ENSEMBL gene and protein IDs
+	contains the data and python script used for mapping between fragment IDs, ENSEMBL gene and protein IDs

 #####	cd-hit_fragments